mbourgey/EBI_cancer_workshop_SNV/solutions/_trim2.md

-For ERR: Of the 67203 input pairs 92% were kept 6% had only a valid read1 0.52% had only a valid read2 0.34% were fully discarded

-For SRR: Of the 15546 input pairs 95% were kept 3% had only a valid read1 1% had only a valid read2 0.08% were fully discarded
+Of the 4003 input pairs 94.6% were kept 2.8% had only a valid read1 2.3% had only a valid read2 0.3% were fully discarded